converged-computing/metrics-operator/docs/getting_started/metrics.md

 ## Implemented Metrics

 Each metric has a link to the type, along with (optionally) examples.
+These sections will better be organized by family once we decide on a more final set.

 ### Performance